afatduck/city-guesser/README.md

 A very original web game I came up with, not a copy of some other not free game at all.
 As you can see the name is also very original.

 ## How it works?
-Umm, you are placed in some random city in street view, and you have to guess where you are by placing a point on a map.
+Umm, you are placed in some random place in street view, and you have to guess where you are by placing a point on a map.
 The closer you are, the more points you get.

 ## Technologies and stuff
 The app uses Next.js and Postgree SQL, Google Maps, and Tailwind.